-(A) A person claiming the exemption must file a complete annual survey with the department under RCW 82.32.585.
+- (A) A person claiming the exemption must file a complete annual tax performance report with the department under RCW 82.32.534.
 In addition, persons claiming this tax preference must report the amount of the exemption on their monthly or quarterly excise tax return.
-For more information on reporting requirements for this tax preference see RCW 82.32.808.

-(B) RCW 82.04.4268 is scheduled to expire July 1, $((\frac{2015}{}))$ 2025, at which time the preferential B&O tax rate under RCW 82.04.260 will apply.

-(C) Effective October 1, 2013, the exemption provided by RCW 82.04.4268 expanded to include wholesale sales by a dairy product manufacturer to a purchaser who uses the dairy products as an ingredient or component in the manufacturing in Washington of another dairy product.
-The definition of dairy products was expanded to include products comprised of not less than seventy percent dairy products measured by weight or volume.

-((D) Effective July 1, 2023, the preferential B&O tax rate will no longer apply to sales of dairy products, where a dairy product is used by the purchaser as an ingredient or component in the manufacturing of a dairy product in Washington.))

-(c) Raising cattle for wholesale sale.
-RCW 82.04.330 provides a B&O tax exemption to persons who raise cattle for wholesale sale provided that the cattle are held for at least sixty days prior to the sale.
-Persons who hold cattle for fewer than sixty days before reselling the cattle are not considered to be engaging in the normal activities of growing, raising, or producing livestock for sale.
+For more information on reporting requirements for this tax preference see RCW 82.32.808. - (B) RCW 82.04.4268 is generally scheduled to expire July 1, $((\frac{2025}{2035}))$ 2035, at which time the preferential B&O tax rate under RCW 82.04.260 will apply.
+The exemption for sales of dairy products to purchasers who use such dairy products as an ingredient or component in the manufacturing of a dairy product in Washington state expires July 1, 2025. - (((C) Effective October 1, 2013, the exemption provided by RCW 82.04.4268 expanded to include wholesale sales by a dairy product manufacturer to a purchaser who uses the dairy products as an ingredient or component in the manufacturing in Washington of another dairy product.
+The definition of dairy products was expanded to include products comprised of not less than 70 percent dairy products measured by weight or volume.)) - (c) Raising cattle for wholesale sale.
+RCW 82.04.330 provides a B&O tax exemption to persons who raise cattle for wholesale sale provided that the cattle are held for at least 60 days prior to the sale.
+Persons who hold cattle for fewer than 60 days before reselling the cattle are not considered to be engaging in the normal activities of growing, raising, or producing livestock for sale. - Example 6.

-Example 6.
 A feedlot operation purchases cattle and feeds them until they attain a good market condition.
 The cattle are then sold at wholesale.
-The feedlot operator is exempt from B&O tax on wholesale sales of cattle if it held the cattle for at least sixty days while they were prepared for market.
-However, the feedlot operator is subject to wholesaling B&O tax on wholesale sales of cattle held for fewer than sixty days prior to the sale.

-(d) B&O tax exemptions available to farmers.
-In addition to the exemption for wholesale sales of agricultural products, several other B&O tax exemptions available to farmers ((that)) are discussed in this subsection.

-(i) Growing, raising, or producing agricultural products owned by other persons.
+The feedlot operator is exempt from B&O tax on wholesale sales of cattle if it held the cattle for at least 60 days while they were prepared for market.
+However, the feedlot operator is subject to wholesaling B&O tax on wholesale sales of cattle held for fewer than 60 days prior to the sale. - (d) B&O tax exemptions available to farmers.
+In addition to the exemption for wholesale sales of agricultural products, several other B&O tax exemptions available to farmers are discussed in this subsection. - (i) Growing, raising, or producing agricultural products owned by other persons.
 RCW 82.04.330 exempts amounts received by a farmer for growing, raising, or producing agricultural products owned by others, such as custom feed operations.

 Example 7.
 A farmer is engaged in the business of raising cattle owned by others (commonly referred to as "custom feeding").
-After the cattle attain a good market condition, the owner ((then)) sells them.
-Amounts received by the farmer for custom feeding are exempt from B&O tax under RCW 82.04.330, provided that the farmer held the cattle for at least sixty days.
-Farmers are not considered to be engaging in the activity of raising cattle for sale unless the cattle are held for at least sixty days while the cattle are prepared for market.
-(See (c) of this subsection.)
+After the cattle attain a good market condition, the owner sells them.
+Amounts received by the farmer for custom feeding are exempt from B&O tax under RCW 82.04.330, provided that the farmer held the cattle for at least 60 days.
+Farmers are not considered to be engaging in the activity of raising cattle for sale unless the cattle are held for at least